-- Clean the appliance with warm water and household detergent and dry carefully with a soft cloth. - Ensure that the gas supply is connected and turned on - Ensure that the appliance is connected to the 12V DC battery for the spark ignition. - Ensure that the pan supports are positioned properly. - Ignite the gas burners and let them burn to expel odours and vapours first. - Ignite the burner and heat the grill for about 20 minutes to eliminate any residual factory lubricants that might impart unpleasant smells to the food being cooked.
+- Ensure that all packaging materials have been removed. - Clean the appliance with warm water and household detergent and dry carefully with a soft cloth. - Ensure that the gas supply is connected and turned on. - Ensure that the appliance is connected to the 12V DC battery for the cooling fans and spark ignition. - Ensure that the pan supports are positioned properly. - Ignite the gas burners and let them burn to expel odours and vapours first. - Ignite the burner and heat the grill for about 20 minutes to eliminate any residual factory lubricants that might impart unpleasant smells to the food being cooked.
 Smoke may occur during this procedure.
 Open any windows and turn on mechanical ventilators to help remove the smoke. - Ignite the burner and heat the oven for about 30 minutes at 200°C to eliminate any residual factory lubricants that might impart unpleasant smells to cooked food.
 Smoke may occur during this procedure.
-Open any windows and turn on mechanical ventilators to help remove the smoke.
+Open any windows and turn on mechanical ventilators to help remove the smoke